 III.
 THE HOLY SPIRIT GIVEN

-I said we would see this in type.
+I said above that we would see this in type.

 Hebrews 8:7-10 says that the fault in the Old Covenant was really in the people who made it.
-And God goes on to say there that He would give them a spirit, and a heart of flesh in order to keep it.
-So, on the day of Pentecost AD 31, God opened up His spirit to the church of God, and suddenly the apostles understood what Christ had been teaching for the past three and a half years.
+And God goes on to say there that He would give them a spirit and a heart of flesh in order to keep it.
+So, on the day of Pentecost AD 31, God opened up His Spirit to the church of God, and suddenly the apostles understood what Christ had been teaching for the past three and a half years.
 It was almost as if a light switch had clicked on.
-And suddenly, Peter had this sermon already prepared in his head.
-And he just launched into it, and preached the gospel.
+Suddenly, Peter had his sermon already prepared in his head.
+And he just launched into it, preaching the gospel.
 All he needed was that spark, and the man was on fire.

 It says in Acts 17:6 that those men turned the world upside down.
 They were just full of zeal, and they did a great work in the earth.